mathsemilio/c-programming-language-book-source-files/README.md

 ## The book
-The book mentioned is the "The C Programming Language" book written by Brian Kernighan and Dennis Ritchie (who design and implemented the language).
+The book mentioned is the "The C Programming Language" book written by Brian Kernighan and Dennis Ritchie (who designed and implemented the language).

 *For more info on the book, refer to this <a href="https://en.wikipedia.org/wiki/The_C_Programming_Language">link.</a>*